ChunYoung0518/nodejs/README.md

 # nodejs
 Non blocking is the key improvement.
 The key of nodejs is the modules and callbacks.
-Does nodejs looks quite 'casual' to me comparing to java.
+Nodejs looks quite 'casual' to me comparing to java.

 cons:
 Does not check the variable type like java does, sometimes runs into runtime error.